ragul023/gitmonitor/backend/ReadMe.md

    +---- Valid ------> Event Processing
 ```

-This prevents unauthorized clients from sending arbitrary webhook events to the application.
+This will make sure random clients cannot simply send fake GitHub events to the webhook endpoint.

 ---